aerogear/graphback/README.md

 [![PRs Welcome][prs-badge]][prs]

-## GQLBG - Apollo GraphQL Backend generator
+## GQLBG - GraphQL Backend generator

 ![](resources/gqlb.png)

-Auto generate Your database structure, GraphQL resolvers and queries from graphql types 🚀
+Auto generate Your database structure, GraphQL resolvers and queries from GraphQL types 🚀

 ## Motivation

-GraphQL can be hard and intimidating and hard initially.
+GraphQL can be hard and intimidating initially.
 GQLBG helps you to kickstart your experience with any existing GraphQL implementation by generating backend layer using your predefined types.